karenyousefi/bank-domains/README.md

 # Bank Domains

-This repository contains lists of bank domains for various countries, including Qatar, UAE, Iran, and Bahrain.
+This repository contains lists of bank domains for various countries, including Qatar, UAE, Iran, Bahrain, and Oman.
 The domains are organized into separate directories, and there is also a consolidated list.

 ## List